awalford16/AnonyQs/README.md

 ## Setup

 To begin using AnonyQs, it first needs to be added as an app in a users slack evironment.
-Additionally, it needs to be added to the channels that users will ask questions in otherwise, the bot will not have the correct permissions to post to that channel.
+Additionally, it needs to be added to the channels that users will ask questions in, otherwise the bot will not have the correct permissions to post to that channel.

 ## Input